horppe/Journal-App/README.md

 - Easily Delete by swipe to left from List of entries

 Included is an Espresso test to test the basic functionalities of this app, please feel free to give it a go

+Although i Use only FireBase Database for the app, i included in it an SQLite database that can be effortlessly swapped with Firebase Database in the ViewModel of the Application